Create Config

 Effects of Drug Abuse and Addiction

-Opioid abuse and addiction is a serious health epidemic.
+Opiate and Opioid abuse and addiction is a serious health epidemic.
 If not addressed, can lead to death from overdose.
 Our goal is to assist patient’s suffering from substance abuse to not only understand the scope of the disease of addiction, but to recognize their full potential, free from chemical dependence.

 The effects of opioid addiction can be far-reaching and devastating for all involved.
 Some of the most common effects from opioid abuse and addiction include: